mbarquin/slim-dynamic-routing/readme.md

 Slim 3 Dynamic routing setup with a Factory object
 -------

 I'm actually using Slim 3 for prototyping my "for fun" applications, often I prefer using a dynamic router and avoid generating an entry for each time I add a new action.
 I had a piece of code which I used to setup the Slim 3 framework router for instancing a controller depending on called route.
 I was passing the container DI to this controller and getting in each method all needed dependencies, but in the end I will be always depending on Container interface.
-Now I had rewritten the code to improve its reusability and testing, I have implemented a channel to feed dependencies through the parent controller constructor and avoiding such a container dependance.
+Now I had rewritten the code to improve its reusability and testing, I have implemented a channel to feed dependencies through the parent controller for avoiding such a container dependance.

 The base idea is a Factory object which can instanciate and setup an slim application, this Slim application will be ready to instance controller classes with an especific implementation, this allows router to inject dependencies on controllers.